Bubble Butt: Critical reception

 "Bubble Butt" has received mixed reviews from music critics.
 Sam Gould of MOBO complimented the "maddening beat" calling it an "infectiously naughty number which will have staggering effects on pretty much anyone within a 5-mile radius."
 AllMusic's David Jeffries called the song "fat", with the "Ying Yang Triplets" (Mars, Tyga, and Mystic) making sure that crunk is not over.
 Matthew Jacobs writing for HuffPost said it "is a bizarre electro-feminist anthem ... or just bizarre".
 He added, that the track is "splendidly absurd."
-Consequence of Sounds Derek Staples called "Bubble Butt" a "booty-bouncing anthem".
+Staples called "Bubble Butt" a "booty-bouncing anthem".
 Staples considered it an "essential track" that needed to be added, "to your club-banger playlist."
 Nate Patrin of Pitchfork praised Tyga's verse, naming it "the most shut-the-fuck-up verse of the year".
 Iyana Robertson of Vibe called the original song "addictive", while also praising the remix that included 2 Chainz verse, and predicted the track to be heavily played in clubs.

 Puja Patel from Spin found "Bubble Butt" to be ridiculous and believed it was meant to become one of the "most gloriously overplayed songs of the summer".
 He compared its bass, hook and "catchiness" to Big Boi’s "Shutterbugg" (2010) and Jimmy Spicer’s "The Bubble Bunch" (1982).
 Kate Hutchinson from Drowned in Sound gave the song a mixed review, saying Mars's singing is not the "worst thing on the album", and noting that it features a "minimal hip-hop bounce...deceivingly intricate jungle of trilling and squawking samples", reminding listeners that Diplo is a "talented" producer.
 Killian Fox writing for The Observer found the track to be childish.
 NME's Lucy Jones found the song to be the worst on the album, as it repeats the chorus several times and has shallow lyrics.

 The song found its way on several best-songs-of-the-year-lists.
 On the list of the 100 best songs of 2013 compiled by Rolling Stone, the song was placed at number 76.
 Critics called it a "joyfully jiggly and deliriously physical as its subject", dubbing it as a "twerk-enticer".
 PopMatters's Ryan Lathan ranked the song as the ninth-best dance single of 2013.
 Lathan dubbed the song as an "undeniably addictive song [which] had the desired effect of flooding dance floors everywhere this year."
 Carl Williott of Idolator considered it one of "the most mindlessly awesome song of the year."
 The single was one of Spin's 40th Best Songs of the mid-year of 2013.
 Jordan Sargent of Spin called it a hidden "gem" on Major Lazer's album, continuing by labelling it "a flagrantly fun and ridiculous track with the year's catchiest chorus".
 Ashley Lyle from Billboard called it one of the best hip-hop collaborations of Mars, a "fun twerk anthem".